 So, what should I buy?

-If there’s one thing you take away from this, it’s that you should consider what you actually need before you jump on the hype train for that new MacBook that everyone else has.
+If there’s one thing you take away from this, it’s that you should consider what you actually need before you jump on the hype train for the best MacBook that everyone else has.
 You can save a ton of money by just picking up what you actually need.

 That being said, if you want to do some heavier computing stuff for fun, there’s no shame in picking up a beefier computer.
 Just realize that opting for more power will often result in an inflated price tag.